Recycle

 Compostables: Food and food-soiled paper.

-Tanglers: Hoses, ropes, and hangars.
+Tanglers: Hoses, ropes, and hangers.

 Hazardous Waste: Propane tanks, needles, light bulbs, flammable or poisonous items, medication, and e-waste.